mattrussi/gitlab-com-runbooks/docs/rate-limiting/README.md

 ### Modifying a Rate Limit

 If one endpoint (or a collection of endpoints) are being unduly rate-limited, we can consider increasing the limit for them.
-This is the same situation as the Package Registry exceptions, where there are two options:
+How you proceed will depend on the urgency of the request:

 **Is this urgent?**